-On 26th May 2021, UNESCO will formally launch the UNESCO/GHFP Desk Review Report on Conceptions, Approaches and Practices of Healing.
+On 26th May 2021, UNESCO formally launched the UNESCO/GHFP Desk Review Report on Conceptions, Approaches and Practices of Healing.

-Based on the findings of Desk Review, and by comparative analysis of healing experiences, this Handbook will be used to provide training to facilitators of collective healing programmes, and offer meaningful practical recommendations for healing activities and workshops at different levels (grassroots, national regional, international).
+A first step of the new initiative involves developing a Collective Healing Programme Handbook.
+Based on the findings of Desk Review, and by comparative analysis of healing experiences, this Handbook will provide training to facilitators of collective healing programmes, and offer meaningful practical recommendations for healing activities and workshops at different levels (grassroots, national regional, international).
 Equally, the handbook can be used to guide a series of pilots in various parts of the world.

 More importantly, the project seeks to offer educational opportunities to empower underprivileged young people and nurture their leadership capacities to become active healing agents who can play a significant part in facilitating spaces and processes for community-building and well-being.